Keats/rust-bcrypt/README.md

 The cost needs to be an integer between 4 and 31 (see benchmarks to have an idea of the speed for each), the `DEFAULT_COST` is 12.

+## Error on truncation
+For broad compatibility, the default set of features allows hashing of passwords longer than 72 bytes (including the null terminator) by truncating the input to the first 72 bytes.
+However, in certain use cases this can break 2nd pre-image resistance.
+To enforce strict safety, one should enable the `error_on_truncation` feature.
+When `error_on_truncation` is enabled, `hash`, `hash_with_result`, `hash_with_salt`, and `verify` will return error for passwords longer than 72 bytes.

 ## `no_std`

 `bcrypt` crate supports `no_std` platforms.
 When `alloc` feature is enabled,